 First I found that contrary to yesterday’s belief that the shutter was all working, when set to 1/125sec the second curtain was again not moving and leaving the shutter open.
 I did a bit of research and found that this is probably due to the lubricant in the shutter being old and sticky.
 To get access to the rest of the shutter and since I am going to have to replace or repair the shutter curtain, I thought the best thing next would be to get the shutter out of the chassis and try to clean it up and add fresh lubrication.

 At this point I did some googling and found a sequence of images showing how to do this.
 I basically followed that sequence, but to assist me in returning the shutter to the chassis I took my own photos which are below.
-To view these pictures in full size use this link or right click on any particular picture and select ‘view in new tab’.

 What I found as I did this is that it is obviously not the first time the shutter has been out of the chassis.
 Several of the screws has chewed up heads, and a couple of screws were missing.
 I guess that isn’t surprising for a camera this old, but it does make me wonder if the eBay seller had tried to fix it and found it not worthwhile.